AlexNek/BlazorNet8PlusExamples/README.md

 **Key Features:**

 - **Hands-on Learning:** Experiment with different render modes (WebAssembly, Server-Side Rendering (SSR), and Hybrid) to understand their nuances and choose the best fit for your project.
 [Demo 1](https://blazornet9rendermodes.azurewebsites.net)
  **Authentication Strategies:**  Explore securing your Blazor applications with both Microsoft Identity and custom mechanisms, giving you more flexibility.
+[Demo 2](https://blazorauthentication202412.azurewebsites.net)
 - **Detailed Explanations:** Gain insights into the underlying concepts and rationale behind each approach, empowering informed decision-making.

 **By exploring this repository, you'll be able to:**